Rahul-Bairwa/React-Textflux/README.md

 - **Unified media handling:** Paste, drag-and-drop, and toolbar all use the same upload logic
 - **Accessibility:** All dropdowns and toolbars are keyboard accessible
 - **CSS isolation:** All classes prefixed with `tf-` (no conflicts)
+- **Media fullscreen control:** You can now control whether images/videos are clickable for fullscreen preview using the `mediaFullscreen` prop on the Editor component.

 ---